 A dissolution of marriage, legal separation or termination of a registered domestic partnership can invalidate the one-time death benefit designation of a former spouse or registered domestic partner.
 However, your one-time death benefit recipient designation may remain valid.
-Be sure to update your designation and ensure your current election wishes are on file with CaISTRS using myCaISTRS or the Recipient Designation form.
+Be sure to update your designation and ensure your current election wishes are on file with CalSTRS using myCalSTRS or the Recipient Designation form available at CalSTRS.com/forms.